Ephfullstack/Ephfullstack/README.md

 #### Makers Academy (May - August 2022)

-- Object Oriented Programming (OOP) - Fundamentals of object-oriented languages e.g., Ruby and JavaScript.
-- Test Driven Development (TDD)- Able to write meaningful tests (behaviour vs. state) based on user requirements.
-- Learned a consistent debugging process to aid resolve issues.
-- Designed database schemas with SQL and studied the difference between table-oriented databases vs document- based (MongoDB).
+During my immersive experience at Makers Academy, I gained a comprehensive foundation in a range of pivotal concepts and methodologies within software development:

+Object-Oriented Programming (OOP): I delved into the core principles of OOP, mastering languages like Ruby and JavaScript.
+This provided me with a solid understanding of how to create modular, reusable, and efficient code through encapsulation, inheritance, and polymorphism.

+Test-Driven Development (TDD): I honed the ability to craft meaningful tests that center around behavior and state, aligning with user requirements.
+This practice not only ensured the functionality of my code but also instilled a disciplined approach to development.

+Debugging Proficiency: I acquired a consistent debugging process that enabled me to identify and rectify issues swiftly, enhancing the quality and reliability of my code.

+Database Design and Management: I gained hands-on experience in designing database schemas using SQL, while also exploring the contrasts between table-oriented databases and document-based solutions like MongoDB.

-- Used Agile values and principles (e.g., stand-ups, retros, and sprint planning) to complete coding projects.
+Agile Methodologies: Embracing Agile values and principles, I actively participated in stand-ups, retrospectives, and sprint planning sessions.
+This fostered a collaborative and iterative approach to completing coding projects efficiently.

-- Pair programming in group projects to problem solve which required effective teamwork and communication.
+Effective Collaboration: Through pair programming within group projects, I developed strong teamwork and communication skills.
+This collaborative effort allowed us to collectively solve problems and create robust solutions.

-- Fetching and updating remote data using JS, with and without React.
+Remote Data Interaction: I successfully navigated the intricacies of fetching and updating remote data using JavaScript, both with and without the integration of React.
+This expertise broadened my capability to develop interactive and dynamic web applications.

-- Built full stack web applications using MVC model, Git, code reviews and GitHub Actions.
-- Independent learning and problem-solving throughout.
--  OOP, TDD, MVC, DDD
-- Ruby, Rails, JavaScript, React, Node, Socket.io
-- RSpec, Jasmine, Jest, React testing Library
+Full Stack Web Development: Applying the MVC model, I constructed full stack web applications that seamlessly incorporated both front-end and back-end functionalities.
+I adeptly utilized Git for version control, engaged in thorough code reviews, and leveraged GitHub Actions for streamlined workflow management.

+Independent Learning: Throughout the program, I demonstrated my commitment to ongoing learning and independent problem-solving.
+This empowered me to stay ahead of emerging technologies and trends within the dynamic field of software development.

+This comprehensive curriculum empowered me with essential skills and knowledge to excel in the industry.
+My proficiency spans across a range of technologies including Ruby, Ruby on Rails, JavaScript, React, Node.js, and Socket.io.
+I'm adept at using testing frameworks like RSpec, Jasmine, Jest, and the React Testing Library, ensuring robust code and optimal user experiences.
+The journey at Makers Academy not only cultivated my technical prowess but also instilled a deep appreciation for continuous learning and innovation.

 #### **DeMontFort University**  BSC (Hons) Biomedical Science (2018 - 2021)